-James Schultz is the CEO of GCS.
-He has extensive experience advising governments, international development and financing organizations and the private sector in the development and implementation of climate change adaptation/mitigation strategies and environment and natural resource management investment programs.
-Prior to joining GCS, James worked for the World Bank, the African Union and the UN’s Food and Agriculture Organization.
+James has extensive experience advising governments, international development and financing organisations and the private sector in the development and implementation of climate change adaptation/mitigation strategies and environment and natural resource management investment programs.
+Prior to joining GreenCollar Group, James worked for the World Bank, the African Union and the UN’s Food and Agriculture Organization.

-Lewis Tyndall is the director of GCS Legal and Compliance.
-He has advised Governments and major corporations in SE Asia for 20 years in relation to emissions related and environmental problems.
-He has been a director of several Public companies and has practised as a barrister for 20 years in equity, commercial and environmental law.
+Lewis has advised governments and major corporations in SE Asia for 20 years in relation to emissions related and environmental problems.
+He has been a director of several public companies and has practised as a barrister for 20 years in equity, commercial and environmental law.

-Jenny Sinclair is an experienced ecologist with extensive research, lecturing and project management experience.
+Jenny is an experienced ecologist with extensive research, lecturing and project management experience.
 She has carried out research in terrestrial, aquatic and marine environments on a diverse range of projects covering conservation, ecology, genetics, population demography, behaviour and evolution.
-She specialises in research and management of ecology projects in remote locations such as Antarctica, Eastern Mexican ranges, central Australian rangelands, remote Western Australia coastlines and subantarctic territories.
+She specialises in research and management of ecology projects in remote locations such as Antarctica, Eastern Mexican ranges, central Australian rangelands, remote Western Australia coastlines and sub-Antarctic territories.

 Russell Logan, Corporate Culcha belongs to the Coodginburra clan of the Bundjalung Nation; he was born in Brisbane, Queensland and raised on the Tweed Coast of NSW, Australia.
 Russell is the Co – founder WICEEDO and Corporate Culcha.
 He has a diverse professional background.
-He has developed and delivered Indigenous training, employment, education and housing projects for the Australian Public Service in locations throughout Australia.
+He has developed and delivered indigenous training, employment, education and housing projects for the Australian Public Service in locations throughout Australia.

-Whilst working as Indigenous Employment Coordinator for NSW Department of Housing he was responsible for a record number of Indigenous recruits and instigated successful retention tactics through the development of an Indigenous Employment Strategy.
+Whilst working as Indigenous Employment Coordinator for NSW Department of Housing he was responsible for a record number of indigenous recruits and instigated successful retention tactics through the development of an Indigenous Employment Strategy.
 As a result, in 1997 Russell was awarded the NSW Premier’s award for Indigenous Employment Excellence.
 He was considered an authority in Indigenous Cultural Awareness Training within the Public Service and was a part time teacher at Kingscliff TAFE, delivering the Indigenous Conservation and Land Management course.

-Russell is a leader in the Tweed Aboriginal Community, working tirelessly to improve the lives of Indigenous people.
+Russell is a leader in the Tweed Aboriginal Community, working tirelessly to improve the lives of indigenous people.
 He is committed to achieving self determination through economic sustainability with cultural integrity.